March 12, 2021

 Send a “Thank You” Card or Email to a Former Teacher

 We all know how hard this job is and how delayed the gratification can be.
 We’re often left pondering, “I wonder how Johnny Smith turned out.”
 Sending a “thank you” to a former teacher will not only make you feel good (as writing will conjure up wonderful memories), but it’s sure to make that teacher’s day, week… maybe even their whole summer!
 Got some extra time?
 Write a few.
-There’s no limit to spreading gratitude and love.
+There’s no limit to spreading gratitude and love, especially now.

 Read Like a Student